Schedule of English classes at LNNY ~ Click here

-Literacy of Northern New York trains volunteers to work one-to-one with adults who need help with reading, writing, math tutoring or learning English as a second language in Jefferson, Lewis and St. Lawrence Counties.
-Our offices are located in Watertown, Lowville, and Potsdam.
+Literacy of Northern New York trains volunteers to work one-to-one with adults who need help with reading, writing, math or English as a second language in Jefferson and Lewis Counties.
+Our offices are located in Watertown and Lowville.

-We provide one-to-one tutoring to adults who are non-readers up through 8th grade level.
+We provide one-to-one tutoring to adults who are non-readers up through grade 8 level.
+Our tutors help with reading and math content for students who want to pass the GED® Test.
+The GED® test is the high school equivalency test.
 We also provide tutoring to adults from other countries who are learning to speak English.
 In addition, we conduct English classes so our students from other countries have a chance to socialize as well as learn.

-We also give away hundreds of children’s books to impoverished families every year.
+We also give away hundreds of children’s books to impoverished families each year.

 How We Do It

 We train volunteers to use professionally developed methods of teaching basic reading and English language learners.
 Volunteers can either attend an in-person training or an online training.

 Our one-to-one tutoring is individualized and confidential.
 Tutoring is done at a time and place convenient to both the tutor and the learner.
 We use libraries, churches, municipal buildings, and other public places for the tutoring sessions.

 Clues to Recognize Adults With Low Reading Skills